Is Car Insurance Cheaper If You Are Disabled?

 Discounts Available to Drivers with Disabilities

-Safe Driving Discounts: If you haven’t made a claim in 3+ years, then you may qualify for a safe driving discount.
+Safe Driving Discounts: If you haven’t made a claim in 3+ years, then you may qualify for a safe driving discount or a claims-free discount.

-Safety Equipment Discount: If you have safety equipment in your vehicle – like side airbags – then your insurance company may offer a small discount.
+Safety Equipment Discount: If you have safety equipment in your vehicle – like side airbags, anti-lock brakes, electronic stability control, lane departure systems, or daytime running lights – then your insurance company may offer a small discount.

 Telematics or Driver Tracking Devices: Many major insurance companies now offer discounts to individuals who install tracking devices into their vehicles.
 If you use an app or install a tracking device, for example, then your insurance company might give you a discount of up to 30% based on your usage.
 You can qualify for discounts based on safe driving behavior, low mileage, or driving outside of rush hour.